 What is VIDEO_TDR_FAILURE error?

 TDR stands for Timeout, Detection, and Recovery components in Windows.
-It’s supposed to be there to help stop BSODs by resetting the GPU and/or driver when there’s an issue of long delay.
-If problems happen too many times in a row, a blue screen of death occurs.
+It’s supposed to be there to help stop BSODs by resetting the GPU and/or driver when there’s an issue causinga lengthy delay.
+If this problem happen too many times in a row, a blue screen of death occurs.

-If your PC fail to reset the display driver and recover from a timeout, a Video_TDR_Failure blue screen would occur.
-You can update your chipset and display card driver to fix it:
+If your PC fails to reset the display driver and recover from a timeout, a Video_TDR_Failure blue screen will appear.
+You can update your chipset and display card driver to fix it.
+Here’s how:

 Manual driver update – You can update your chipset and display card drivers manually by going to the device manufactures’ website and searching for the most recent correct drivers.
 Note that if the Video_ TDR_Failure error happens on your laptop, you should go to the laptop manufacturer for the display card and chipset driver.
 If you don’t have the time, patience or computer skills to update your drivers manually, you can always do it automatically with Driver Easy.